lfw/dwm/README.md

  * Modified spawn() function to execute on remote target if applicable.
  * Added localSpawn() function to execute on local system regardless of target selected.
  * Appends status text with target name with multi-monitor support.
+ * Added support for each target to have its own color schema.

 #### Using Local Spawn